darpa-brass/bbn-immortals/phase02/ChallengeProblems/Immortals-Phase2-cp1-SchemaMigration.md

 ## Interface to the Test Harness (API)

 ### Description
+This challenge problem will utilize the [Test Harness API](Immortals-Phase2-TestHarnessAPI.md), which specifies the overall interaction sequence, general structure, and response data associated with all challenge problems.
+This section of this document pertains to the specific input utilized to perturb this endpoint and is all-inclusive in terms of defining the endpoint and data necessary to initiate the perturbation of this challenge problem.

-This challenge problem will utilize the unified API specified in the Test Harness API document.
-It is restricted to the _postgresqlPerturbation_ requirement of the martiRouter component.
+As this challenge problem intends to exercise the adaptation of database schema changes, it will utilize the _postgresqlPerturbation_ _requirements_ attribute of the _martiServerModel_.
 This requirement provides a means to supply an arbitrary number of _tables_, each which contain an arbitrary number of _columns_ from the **DatabaseColumns** object listed in the Data Dictionary.
 These columns can be arranged in any way, but they must all be provided in the tables provided.